 A single-file, offline notebook that lets you think fast, organize ideas, and stay portable

 My desktop's power supply failed, so I'm back on the laptop.
-Inevitably I often encounter feeling and being disorganized, so I and took another run at Obsidian.
-I never quite stick with it; no amount of customization or "cool" graph view makes it useful beyond name-dropping connections.
+Inevitably I often encounter feeling and being disorganized, so I took another run at Obsidian, but as usual I never quite stick with it.

 I finally built the thing I've been overthinking for years: a dead-simple memex/Zettelkasten that encourages using the whole workspace instead of burying notes.
 It's modeled on the original slipbox, reimagined as stacks you can "stack" and order by position in the app, then combine into a single ordered output.